rbraeunlich/formic/README.md

 [![Build Status](https://travis-ci.org/rbraeunlich/formic.svg?branch=master)](https://travis-ci.org/rbraeunlich/formic) [![Scala.js](https://www.scala-js.org/assets/badges/scalajs-0.6.13.svg)](https://www.scala-js.org)

-*formic* is a library to enable [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation)(OT) in applications.
+*formic* is a library to enable [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation) (OT) in applications and thus enable collaborative work.
-The goal is to hide the details of OT and let developers work with data types as if the were not edited concurrently.
+The goal is to hide the details of OT and let developers work with data structures as if they were not edited concurrently.
+All OT data structures are eventually consistent.

 ## Why the name *formic*?